lunatsukiii/lunatsukiii/README.md

 Pronouns: she/her

-Currently I am learning C# by making a 2D puzzle platformer in Unity, and I am also still learning new things in flutter by working on an App which will hopefuly be released in the next couple of months!
+Currently I am learning C# by making a 2D puzzle platformer in Unity (Repo currently private), and I am also still learning new things in flutter by working on an App which will hopefuly be released in the next couple of months!
-Right now all of my repos are private though.

 I have a lot of project ideas floating around in my head and I hope to someday be able to execute them!
 Sadly though, right now the only programming language I kind of feel comfortable with, is Dart in the flutter framework,